simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 Model checking our formal specification we can demonstrate three key properties:
   1. Users outside of the group only learn about the networks of members who agree to share such information with them.
   1. It is not possible to accidentally establish a group connection with anyone other than the invitee, even if users misidentify the invitee.
+  1. If a proposal is complete, then all members (according to the leader) agree on who is a member.
   1. No members will connect with the invitee unless all members correctly identify them.